This post contains affiliate links.

 Here, Fishy Fishy!

-- Parsley Salad will add some light, refreshing greens against the fried food.
+- Parsley Salad: Add some healthy, refreshing greens to the fried food.

 Ingredients